kafechew/astro/mongo.md

 **2. RAG with MongoDB Atlas Vector Search**

 This section outlines the Retrieval Augmented Generation (RAG) capabilities integrated into hermitAI, leveraging MongoDB Atlas Vector Search.
-For a comprehensive and detailed breakdown of the RAG design, including data models, ingestion pipeline specifics, vector search index configuration, and the exact chat integration logic, please refer to the dedicated **[`rag_design_spec.md`](rag_design_spec.md:1)** document.
+For a comprehensive and detailed breakdown of the RAG design—including data models, ingestion pipeline specifics, vector search index configuration, the exact chat integration logic, and **detailed prompt templates** used for RAG synthesis and tool decision—please refer to the dedicated **[`rag_design_spec.md`](rag_design_spec.md:1)** document.

 *   **2.1.
 Implemented RAG Capabilities Summary:**
     *   **Data Ingestion:** Users can build their private knowledge base through: